exorde-labs/exorde-client/README.md

 - Run from sources inside a virtual Python environment
 - Run from a Docker image

-The Exorde CLI does not come with a GUI, it aims to be used by advanced users who want to run it inside a terminal.
+Exorde CLI does not come with a GUI, it aims to be used by advanced users who want to run it inside a terminal.
 The installation process assume that users who run Exorde CLI are familiar with command lines.

-The installation process primarly targets Linux distributions.
-However, most of commands used are the same on macOS and modern Windows system (using a PowerShell console).

 Using the container image is the recommanded way to run Exorde CLI, as it avoid dependencies issues, handles automatic restart in case of failure/application update and make multi easier to run multiple instances of the application.